smoh/ETGOutskirts/docs/notes/sample.md

     * non-ellipticals: 4 5 4 4 5 11 6 2 3 6 --> 20 % contamination
     * contaminants: rings, bars, weak spiral structures, blue nuclear

+NOTE on catalog:
+    - VDISP values are not always from SDSS even in case the value exists in SDSS source catalog
+    - The master catalog does not contain error on VDISP

+* * *

+2013-02-14

+Use Bayesian Automated Classification given by Huertas-Company et al. 2011

+NSA All: 145,155
+SampleZ: z < 0.05 123,396
+hasMorph: matched with HC11 123,396 (sep < 1 arcsec, 90% within 0.4 arcsec)
+SampleZM: z < 0.05 & has morph 88,912
+SampleZMprobaEll: probaEll > 0.7 3861

+* The entire SampleZM shows bimodal distribution of probability of being E/S0 or Elliptical, with most of them below 0.2, and another peak around ~0.8-0.9.
+Note also that in testing their classification with visually classified sample of Nair & Abraham 2010, they find those visually classified as ellipticals have probaEll distribution peaked at ~0.8.
+* One key concern in using Huertas+Company morphology catalog is since they base their catalog on SDSS DR7 spectroscopy catalog, we may be biased against low-redshift, bright galaxies(upper left corner of redshift versus $M_r$ plot).
+* Elliptical galaxies selected with probaEll > 0.7 threshold ranges velocity dispersion from 50-300 km/s, $M_r$ from -17 to -23, and effective radius from 1 to 20 arcsec (1 to 20 kpc).

+SampleZMprobaEllSub: ($0 % 100 == 1 & _7 & Z_1>0.02) | ($0 % 4 == 0 & _7 & Z_1<0.02)
+(7 = SampleZMprobaEll)

+Subsample of N=75 with reasonable ranges in $M_r$, R_eff, and VDISP saved as SampleZMprobaEllsub.fits

 * * *